 Getting Here

-Saffron Walden is a market town in the Uttlesford district of Essex, England.
+Saffron Walden is a town in the Uttlesford district of Essex, England.
 It's situated 12 miles north of Bishop's Stortford, 15 miles south of Cambridge and 43 miles north of London.
-It’s easiest to get here by car, but if you are an eco-warrier you can take a train from either London Liverpool St (or Cambridge) and get off at Audley End station.
-Or, you can cycle all that way.
+It’s easiest to visit by car, but you can also jump on a train out of London Liverpool Street to Audley End.
+Or, if you’re feeling energetic you can cycle all the way!
 Your call.

 Saffron Walden